How To Change Careers When You Don’t Know What To Do!

 Your career change path may look completely different, but “all roads lead to Rome.”

-If I had to do it all over again, and time was of the essence, here are some of the tools and resources I would use to find the best career path for me.
+If I had to do it all over again and had limited time, here are some of the tools and resources I recommend using to make the transition smoother

 1) Take a career test or personality test to see what jobs might make you the happiest